voxeet/comms-app-web-react-classroom/README.md

   measurementId: "<MEASUREMENT_ID>"
 };
 ```
-With your own config object.
+With your config object that you copied from the Firebase console.

 * If you try running the app at this point, you'll get an error that looks like this: `@firebase/database: FIREBASE WARNING: Firebase error.
 Please ensure that you spelled the name of your Firebase correctly`.
 This is because we have not set up the Realtime database yet.